System Maintenance occurs every Friday.

 Semiconductor Reliability and Product Qualification

 Package reliability and qualification continues to evolve with the electronics industry.
 New electronics applications require new approaches to reliability and qualification.
-In the past, reliability meant discovering, characterizing and modeling failure mechanisms and determining their impact on the reliability of the circuit.
-Today, reliability can involve tradeoffs between performance and reliability, assessing the impact of new materials, dealing with limited margins, etc. in particular, the proliferation of new package types.
+In the past, reliability meant discovering, characterizing and modeling failure mechanisms, and determining their impact on the reliability of the circuit.
+Today, reliability can involve tradeoffs between performance and reliability; assessing the impact of new materials; dealing with limited margins, and other factors.
 This requires information on subjects like: statistics, testing, technology, processing, materials science, chemistry, and customer expectations.
 While customers expect high reliability levels, incorrect testing, calculations, and qualification procedures can severely impact reliability.
-Your company needs competent engineers and scientists to help solve these problems.
 Semiconductor Reliability and Product Qualification is a 4-day course that offers detailed instruction on a variety of subjects pertaining to semiconductor reliability and qualification.
 This course is designed for every manager, engineer, and technician concerned with reliability in the semiconductor field, qualifying semiconductor components, or supplying tools to the industry.

 Register for this Course